berthelemy/flisspowercounselling/_pages/03-counselling.md

 I offer sessions from premises in the S11 area of Sheffield, with access up one flight of stairs.

 The premises are private and safe with plenty of on-street parking.
-The 81/83 buses serve the area.
+The 88/83 (not 83a) buses serve the area.

 I work on Tuesdays and Wednesdays, with early and late appointments available.